Bug #2220

 I feel that two issues are warranted, especially given some work was already done on this one, and should be reopened.

-Updated by Ralph Broenink over 2 years ago
+Updated by Ralph Broenink almost 3 years ago

 - Status changed from Closed to In Review